Lombiq/NodeJs-Extensions/Readme.md

 ## Linting with GitHub Actions

 If you only want linting and have no need for asset compilation, you can choose to utilize this project through a GitHub Action.
 It downloads Lombiq.NodeJs.Extensions and executes the desired linting scripts on a local copy of your repository inside the workflow runner virtual machine.
+Check out a demo video [here](https://www.youtube.com/watch?v=0_AeAKuDdOM)!

 ### Full configuration